 The Language and Reading Workbook (LAR) features a wide variety of activities to teach language and reading skills.
 Additional reading activities are also a part of the Language and Reading workbook.
-See the sample for a lesson by lesson list of language and reading concepts taught throughout the curriculum.
+See the sample for a lesson-by-lesson list of language and reading concepts taught throughout the curriculum.
 Most have corresponding workbook activities, except creative writing.

 The Spelling and Phonics Workbook (SAP) lessons are arranged in weeks.
 There are four pages of workbook activities per week.
 The fifth day of each week is a spelling test.
 The first day of each will feature workbook activities that will require students to write each word at least once.
 The main objective is for students to become familiar with the words and the spelling patterns.

 The format of the Third Grade Reading Books changes from the previous levels.
-Rather than individual weekly books, stories have been combined into two coil bound volumes.
+Rather than individual weekly books, stories have been combined into two volumes.
 Reading assignments use all original stories from McRuffy Press.
 The stories introduce third graders to the world of chapter books.
 Instead of reading a story several times in a week, students read several different chapters in a week.

 The books feature a variety of stories.
 Characters from previous levels are featured in the books as well as many new ones.
-From the off-the-wall humor of the Bobcat Cowboys to a historical fictional story about the Underground Railroad, students will discover just how much fun reading can be.
+From the off-the-wall humor of the Bobcat Cowboys to a historical fiction story about the Underground Railroad, students will discover just how much fun reading can be.
 They’ll share in the adventures of a homeschooled family that opens a cafe’ and a silly goose named Rufus who solves the mystery of the missing swan, plus many other stories.

 The Third Grade SE Resource Pack includes tests, additional worksheet activities, and fable lessons.